c3-paul-fenton/realtimeDemo/README.md

 npm run down
 ```

-## Use C3 Console to operate the queue
+## Use the Console to Configure C3 for Kafka

 ```js
 // configure kafka